WUI logo

 (arg: MouseEvent) => boolean

-Whether to disable the pointer events outside of the hovercard while the mouse is moving toward the hovercard.
-This is necessary because these events may trigger focus on other elements and close the hovercard while the user is moving the mouse toward it.
+Determines if the pointer events outside of the popover and its anchor element should be disabled during _hover intent_, that is, when the mouse is moving toward the popover.
+This is required as these external events may trigger focus on other elements and close the popover while the user is attempting to hover over it.
+This can be either a boolean or a callback receiving the mouse event happening during hover intent.
+The callback should return a boolean.

 true